 - Ctrl-C and Ctrl-F to copy the shape and paste it in front.
 Now hold Shift again, and drag from the upper right corner down, to make the circle smaller.
 Make it green.

 - Repeat the same action and make the circle black.

 - Repeat the action – make 2 small circles and move them as in the picture above.
 Make them white.

 - Select the black circle and now press Ctrl-C and Ctrl-B – now you have one more black circle, but behind the first one, drag again, from left to right, to make it bigger than the black shape.

 - Now select the biggest, white shape and repeat the last step.
-Use shortcut A and try to move some points, so the shadow behind the white shape looks like the one the picture (squashed a bit).
+Use shortcut A and try to move some points, so the shadow behind the white shape looks like the one in the picture (squashed a bit).

 How fast was that?
 Let’s select with V the parts of the eye and hit Ctrl-G to group them together.
-Now, Ctrl-C, Ctrl-F the group to make the another eye on top.
+Now, Ctrl-C, Ctrl-F the group to make another eye on top.
 Move the copy to the right and make it a little bit bigger.
 And how fast was that?
 Your eyes should look somewhat close to this:

 As promised, the colors:

 Biggest white shape R:223 G:242 B:248